Frequently Asked Questions

 An InheritNOW Advance is not a loan.
 You are not required to make any monthly payments or repay any amount of the advance you receive.
 It is simply an advance to you of part of your inheritance.
 Repayment is made to InheritNOW directly from the estate.

 We enter into a contract with you based on what we establish your inheritance will be.
-Once we make an advance that money is yours.
-Any future changes to distribution of the estate will not affect you.
+Once we make an advance, that money is yours.
+Any future changes to the distribution of the estate will not affect you.
 This is a risk that we take.

 Yes.
 Any beneficiary, including executors, could receive an inheritance advance.